 Deference is a foundational virtue.
 It reveals one's humility—that he is thoughtfully aware of others and seeking to serve them even in insignificant ways.

 Isaac was a genuine peacemaker, yielding to interlopers and suffering wrong while trusting God to provide.
 In all his actions, Isaac exemplified a peacemaker.

 Much has been said and written about leadership in the church in the past several years.
 Godly leadership is an outworking of the virtue of meekness.

 This world lauds warmakers, but God says that peacemakers are blessed.
-John Ritenbaugh explains the beatitude in Matthew 5:9.
+The first step in becoming a peacemaker is to be reconciled to God.

-John Ritenbaugh, citing the maxim that 'the apple doesn't fall very far from the tree,' suggests that the nation of Israel and the Israel of God, having the same aggresive, controlling, and contentious spirit as their forefather Jacob, must learn to let God provide blessings rather than, through crafty scheming, grabbing them from others for themselves.
-As Jacob had to pay with a lame hip, his offspring may have to suffer privation, scattering, having their pride of their power broken, and eventual captivity until they learn that Israel means 'God prevails' and it is God who orders life.
+John Ritenbaugh, citing the maxim that 'the apple doesn't fall very far from the tree,' suggests that the nation of Israel and the Israel of God, having the same aggresive, controlling, and contentious spirit as their forefather Jacob, must learn to let Go. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.